Mejituu/spotmicroai-raspberrypi/1. Prepare your RaspberryPi for SpotMicro/README.md

 ## Step 3

-Is time to configure the SpotMicroPi system.
+Is time to configure the SpotMicroAI system.

 Write the following command in any of the open windows: